Rn9303/Food-Your-Way-Frontend/README.md

 - connect login to heroku
 - connect list recipes to backend
-NOTE: Rather than start from search, I think we can add a filter tab with different settings using the existing HATEOAS demo that Ara made.
+NOTE: Rather than start from search, I think we can add a filter tab with different settings using the existing HATEOAS demo